Is-ojo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a project on shell basics.
+this directory is for 0x00-shell_basics